rogerallen/hello_lwjgl/README.md

 [shadertone](http://github.com/overtone/shadertone) project.
 I
 haven't updated that to LWJGL3, yet, though.

-I have verified this works for LWJGL 3.0.0b1 build 64 on Mac.
-I'll update when I test on Win/Linux, soon.
+I have verified this works for LWJGL 3.0.0b build 64 on Mac/Windows/Linux.

 ## Your Own LWJGL Lib Setup